 For more information please click here to visit the AFC website.

 The second Friday of each month is the regular night for the James St. North Art Crawl when the Cathedral opens its doors to show off the art treasures in the building.
-During Art Crawl, we also host the New Harbours music series.
 Visitors are greeted by volunteers and guides are available for tours or to answer any questions.
 Attendance at the Cathedral during Art Crawl is phenomenal.

 Hamilton Children’s Choir